Sreya-Kesav/sql-dax-survival-guide/01_SQL_Basics/Select/readme.md

 ```

 SQL doesn't know where to fetch the data from.
-asterix next to "select" brings in every column which is generally not an optimal solution and makes the code run slower when there are thousands of rows.
-Hence, it's important to mention the names of the column
 ---

 ## My Notes

-When I started learning SQL, I thought SQL and Database were the same thing.
+1.When I started learning SQL, I thought SQL and Database were the same thing.

 Now I think of:

 Database = Library

 SQL = Librarian

+2. Asterix next to "select" brings in every column which is generally not an optimal solution
+   and makes the code run slower when there are thousands of rows.
+Hence, it's important to mention the names of the column